SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-28.md

 3. Different Repos for different Environments

 ### 1. Terraform.tfvars method
-Terraform.tfvars is used to overwrite the default values in variables.tf For example we want web-dev/mongodb-dev/catalogue-dev/redis-dev/user-dev/cart-dev etc.
+This method is used to overwrite the default values in variables.tf.
+For example we want
+- web-dev/mongodb-dev/catalogue-dev/redis-dev/user-dev/cart-dev etc.
-                    web-qa/mongodb-qa/catalogue-qa/redis-qa/user-qa/cart-qa etc.
+- web-qa/mongodb-qa/catalogue-qa/redis-qa/user-qa/cart-qa etc.
-                    web-uat/mongodb-uat/catalogue-uat/redis-uat/user-uat/cart-uat etc.
+- web-uat/mongodb-uat/catalogue-uat/redis-uat/user-uat/cart-uat etc.
-                    web-prod/mongodb-prod/catalogue-prod/redis-prod/user-prod/cart-prod etc.
+- web-prod/mongodb-prod/catalogue-prod/redis-prod/user-prod/cart-prod etc.
-Domain names are ---> web-dev.megacitysai.fun, mongodb-qa.megacitysai.fun, etc.
+Domain names are "web-dev.megacitysai.fun", "mongodb-qa.megacitysai.fun", etc.

 Same code but with different configuration, we only need to control using variables for different env's by using tfvars.
 Different buckets to maintain states and creating different folders in VS "dev,prod".
 We can also use one bucket for both dev and prod, but make sure other evn's should not get disturbed.
 How do we maintain different buckets ?
 By creating two buckets for dev and prod in "AWSconsole" and also create dynamodb tables for dev and prod to lock the buckets.

 ### Controlling environments using variables
 So we have web-dev, web-qa, web-uat, web-prod.
 How to control this ?